Culture and the Family

 Far from an indication that something is wrong, the gender pay gap is an indication that something is right—that, perhaps, we still live in a free economy, after all.

-Formerly a staff writer at The Heritage Foundation, Tina Korbe Dzurisin is an OCPA research associate and a mother of two young children.
+Formerly a staff writer at The Heritage Foundation, Tina Korbe Dzurisin is a wife, mother to four small children, and an OCPA research associate.